Agregory198/Steenbokfontein_EffectOfAquaticResources/README.md

 - `data/`: contains input data for the R quarto document
 - `code/`: all analysis scripts required to re-run the project
-- `results/`: figures, tables, or output files
+- `results/`: figures, tables, and other output files

 ## Author